ni/niveristand-data-sharing-framework-custom-device-plugins/Docs/Getting Started with the RDMA Component.md

 ## Hardware setup

-Before proceeding any further in this tutorial, ensure that the physical ports that will be used are connected to each other.
+Before proceeding any further in this tutorial, ensure that the RDMA interfaces that will be used are physically connected to each other.

-**Note:** Performing loopbacks accross multiple physical ports belonging to modules of a single target is NOT supported.
+**Note:** Performing loopbacks across multiple RDMA interfaces belonging to modules of a single target is NOT supported.
 Attempting this will result in VeriStand errors.
-If you are interested in performing a loopback test while following this tutorial you must physically connect two RDMA ports (so that the ports will be assigned IP addresses), then use a single IP address for the TX and RX ends, and target different network ports.
-For example, RX = 10.0.20.35:5000 and TX = 10.0.20.35:5001 would be supported, but RX = 10.0.20.40:5000 and TX = 10.0.20.35:5001 would not be supported.
+If you are interested in performing a loopback test while following this tutorial you must physically connect two RDMA interfaces (so that the RDMA interfaces will be assigned IP addresses), then perform an internal loopback test on a single RDMA interface.

 ## Connect to and Identify Hardware in NI-MAX